mrsaurabhtanwer/mrsaurabhtanwer/README.md

 🔍 **About Me**

 - 🔁 Transitioning from Accounting to Data Science
-- 👨‍💼 3+ years as Accountant @ Deccora Interiors
+- 👨‍💼 3+ years as Accountant
 - 🎓 B.Sc (2019–2022) | Executive PG in Data Science & AI – IIT Roorkee (2023–2025)
 - 📊 Skilled in Python, SQL, Power BI, Excel, Machine Learning
 - 🚀 Passionate about solving real-world problems using data